lacecrypt/lace-and-locks/android-hardening-guide.md

 * Are you just trying to have
 fewer creepy trackers?
 Basic permission hygiene and Aurora Store.

-Remember, your setup be tailored to fit YOUR needs, not someone else\'s and not a checklist.
+Remember, your setup be tailored to fit YOUR needs, not someone else's and not a checklist.

 ---

 .𖥔 ݁ ˖ ✦ ‧₊˚ ⋅

-(｡˃ ᵕ ˂ )੭♡ Hardening your Android device isn't just a one-and-done thing.
+(｡˃ ᵕ ˂ )੭♡
+Hardening your Android device isn't just a one-and-done thing.
 It's a habit.
 Stay curious, you should be constantly reviewing permissions, questioning every app you install, and staying updated.
 Remember: convenience is always the enemy of security.
 Balance wisely.